An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression: Representing and quantifying uncertainty in regression

 \subsection{Uncertainty Quantification}

-In this section, we address the following question: Given a second order distribution $Q \in \mathcal{P}(\Theta)$, how can we \emph{quantify} total, aleatoric, and epistemic uncertainty?
-To this end, we will discuss the two predominant sets of measures used in the literature, namely entropy-based and variance-based measures.
+In this section, we recall the two predominant sets of measures used in the literature to \emph{quantify} total (TU), aleatoric (AU), and epistemic uncertainty (EU), namely entropy-based and variance-based measures.
+In the following, consider a first-order distribution $P_{\vvtheta} \in \cP(\cY)$ with a random parameter vector $\vvtheta \sim Q$ and assume that $Q$ satisfies the necessary integrability conditions ensuring the existence of all uncertainty measures defined below.

-\emph{Entropy-based measures. } The most widely adopted measures for quantifying total, aleatoric, and epistemic uncertainty associated with a second-order distribution in the classification setting relies on Shannon entropy and its decomposition into conditional entropy and mutual information \citep{houlsby2011bayesian, kendall2017uncertainties, charpentier2022disentangling}.
-This decomposition can be directly transferred to the regression setting, by considering differential entropy \citep{malinin2020regressionpriornetworks,postels2021hiddenuncertaintyneuralnetworks}.
+\emph{Entropy-based measures. } The most widely adopted measures for quantifying total, aleatoric, and epistemic uncertainty associated with a second-order distribution in the classification setting rely on Shannon entropy and its decomposition into conditional entropy and mutual information \citep{houlsby2011bayesian, kendall2017uncertainties, charpentier2022disentangling}.
+This decomposition can be directly transferred to the regression setting by considering differential entropy \citep{malinin2020regressionpriornetworks,postels2021hiddenuncertaintyneuralnetworks}, which however has structurally different properties.